Serving the APAC Marketing Community: A New Chapter with CMO Council APAC

 As we look toward 2026 and the 25th anniversary of the CMO Council, my vision for our community in APAC is simple:

-3. Leverage Collective Intelligence: We will navigate the AI revolution and the privacy-first web better if we do it together.
+Leverage Collective Intelligence: We will navigate the AI revolution and the privacy-first web more effectively if we do so together.

 A Call to Join the Journey